suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 for more discussion about payload integrity validation.

 The same IV and AES key combination MUST NOT be used more than once.
-This requirement applies not only to AES-CTR mode as stated in {{Section 4 of RFC9459}}
+This requirement applies not only to AES-CTR mode, as stated in {{Section 4 of RFC9459}},

 but also to other content encryption algorithms, including AEAD ciphers such as AES-GCM.
 Even though AEAD ciphers provide authentication and integrity for payloads,